Skip to Content

 How do I get a one time TANF in Texas?

 One-time TANF of up to $1,000 in cash is also available for families in crisis.
-However, it can be given only once in a 12-month period to those who qualify.
+This assistance is limited to once in a 12-month period for eligible families.

 How do I apply for TANF in Texas?

-Applications for benefits can be made online through Your Texas Benefits which is the one-stop portal for all Texas residents to apply for SNAP food benefits, Medicaid, CHIP, as well as TANF.
+Applications for TANF can be made online through Your Texas Benefits which is the one-stop portal for all Texas residents to apply for benefits, including TANF.

 Texas Health and Human Services Commission